 \section{Abstract}

-A tuple $(s_1,t_1,s_2,t_2)$ of vertices in a simple undirected graph is \emph{$2$-linked} when there are two vertex-disjoint paths respectively from $s_1$ to $t_1$ and $s_2$ to $t_2$.
+A tuple $(s_1,s_2,t_1,t_2)$ of vertices in an undirected graph is \emph{$2$-linked} when there are two vertex-disjoint paths, respectively from $s_1$ to $t_1$ and $s_2$ to $t_2$.
 A graph is $2$-linked when all such tuples are $2$-linked.

 We give a new and simple proof of the ``two paths theorem'', a characterisation of edge-maximal graphs which are not $2$-linked as \emph{webs}: particular near triangulations filled with cliques.
 Our proof works by generalising the theorem, replacing the four vertices above by an arbitrary tuple; it does not require major theorems such as Kuratowski's or Menger's theorems.
-Instead it follows an inductive characterisation of generalised webs via \emph{parallel composition}, a graph operation consisting in taking a disjoint union before identifying some pairs of vertices.
+Instead, it follows an inductive characterisation of generalised webs via \emph{parallel composition}, an operation consisting in taking a disjoint union and identifying some pairs of vertices.

 We use the insights provided by this proof to design a simple $O(nm)$ recursive algorithm for the ``two vertex-disjoint paths'' problem.
-This algorithm is constructive in that it returns either two disjoint paths, or an embedding of the input graph into a web.
+This algorithm returns either two disjoint paths, or an embedding of the input graph into a web.

 \begin{MSCcodes} 05C38, 05C75, 05C85 \end{MSCcodes}